||Hotel, Small Inn, B&B

 Day 6: Near Bardon Mills to Wall

 Today we start by taking in the “Barbarian’s View” north of the wall, to understand how impressive and forbidding it would seem to an outsider.
-We then rejoin the wall beyond Housesteads and continue on gentler terrain to the Temple of Mithras, a god beloved of the soldiers.
-A further 3 miles brings us to the cavalry fort at Chesters.
+We then rejoin the wall beyond Housesteads and continue on gentler terrain to the Temple of Mithras, a god beloved by the soldiers.
+A further 3-mile trek brings us to the cavalry fort at Chesters.
 The mansion at Chesters was the home of John Clayton, the saviour of Hadrian’s Wall.
-He discovered the fort in his front garden then bought up large sections of the wall to protect it from further stone-robbing.
+He discovered the fort in his front garden and then bought up large sections of the wall to protect it from further stone-robbing.
 There is a delightful museum on the site showcasing his finds.
 Crossing the River North Tyne on an elegant Georgian bridge, we then inspect the Roman bridge abutment left high and dry by a change in the river’s course.
 From here it is just 2 miles to the hotel in the village of Wall.

 Day 7: Wall to Corbridge